-The primary goals of the TEACHED short film series are to: 1) amplify voices and share stories that need to be heard, 2) educate, enlighten and inspire audiences around issues of justice and equality, and 3) "change the lens" on youth of color, especially African American boys, whose portrayal in the media is far too narrow and negative.
+The TEACHED short film series is meant to: 1) amplify diverse voices and share stories that need to be heard, 2) educate, enlighten and inspire audiences around issues of race, justice and equality, and 3) "change the lens" on youth of color, especially African American boys, whose portrayal is often narrow and negative.
 Our progress so far:

 Distributed at 3,000+ colleges, universities & libraries

 Dozens of high-profile speaking opportunities for our film stars, including this TED Talk, The Atlantic's Race & Justice Summit (broadcast on C-Span), and events at the Museum of the Moving Image, Kapor Center for Social Impact, SXSWEdu, numerous colleges and universities, high-profile film festivals and more.

 By being in Code Oakland, I am showing other girls what they can do!
 I am a living example to other young girls of color that we can have a career in technology and have an impact on our community and world.
 I am able to show that coding is fun and can open a world of possibilities.

 TEACHED AWARDSNapa Valley Film Festival 2016 - Best Short Documentary